Mr. Gonci's P.E. Class

 Welcome to Mr. Gonci's online classroom at STEM Lab.
 It's a work in progress.
-Here you will find important information about our physical education class such as: reference documents for parents and students, what are we currently working on and any class events we have coming up worth noting on your calendar.
+Here you will find important information about our physical education class such as: reference documents for parents and students, what are we currently working on and any events we have coming up worth noting on your calendar.
 If you have any questions about the information found here or can't find the information you need for this class you are encouraged to contact Mr. Gonci directly via his personal contact form on his profile page - linked above with the CONTACT button.

 Please review all of the following information before calling or emailing Mr. Gonci.